Kitykessa/CoffeeScout/README.md

 >```bash
 >python init_db.py
 >```
-This will create coffee.db and populate it with coffee data and sample users.
+This will create the coffee.db file and populate it with coffee data.

 ### 5. Run the application
 ```bash